 Method of Award

-The solicitation should identify the method of award as a lowest price procurement awarded to lowest responsive and responsible bidder.
-The solicitation should indicate whether the agency anticipates making a single or multiple award pursuant to the solicitation.
-If there will be multiple awards, it should also state whether awards will be made by lot, region, item, grand total, type of service, or some other characteristic.

-The agency should specify in the solicitation how ties will be broken.
 In the event of a tie bid, the decision as to the winning bid must be made in accordance with the State Finance Law § 163(10)(a).

 Evaluation Criteria

 The solicitation must identify all the minimum qualification requirements the vendor must meet.
 Among vendors who meet the qualifications, determination for an award will be made based on lowest price as calculated by the pricing pages.